TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Modeling

 The modeling of the SEDs is provided in Figure \ref{fig:sed_all}, the expected neutrino spectrum is shown in Fig. \ref{fig:sed_all_nu}, and the detailed list of model parameters in Table \ref{tab:model_parameters}.
 The modeling for TXS~0506+056 can be found in \citet{Acciari2022Mar}.
 For all sources, we start by performing a leptonic modeling with a fixed value of $\delta=30$.
 The energy density of the BLR photon field in the reference frame of the emitting region ($u^\prime_{\mathrm{BLR}}$) is a free parameter of the model, as it depends on the location of the emitting region and the Lorentz factor; on the other hand, we assume that the emitting region is always within $\mathrm{R_{torus}}$, which gives thus $u^\prime_{\mathrm{torus}} = 0.028$ erg cm$^{-3}$.
 Once the leptonic component is able to reproduce the data, we then add a hadronic contribution, maximized in order not to overshoot the constraints in the X-rays.
+In all cases, the modeling results are in line with the observed data, and the discrepancy between data and model at most $2\sigma$ at HE.
+This applies also in the case of B3 1307+433, which shows a spectral hardening at HE, that, however, cannot be fully reproduced by the Inverse Compton emission from a single-zone model such as the one adopted here.

 We stress here that the solutions computed for all our sources are sample models.
-We show that a lepto-hadronic modeling inspired by the ones developed for TXS~0506+056, and assuming as target photon field the radiation from the BLR and the torus, can reproduce the SED, and provide a testable neutrino spectrum.
+We show that a lepto-hadronic modeling inspired by the ones developed for TXS~0506+056, and assuming as target photon field the radiation from the BLR and the torus, can reproduce the SED, and provide the estimated neutrino spectrum from these objects.
 We do not perform an extensive study of the parameter space, nor perform a minimization.
 In particular, the hadronic component here is not constrained by the data, and the underlying proton distribution is assumed for all models to be a power-law with index $\alpha_p = 2$, and high-energy exponential cut-off at the Lorentz factor $\gamma_{p, Max} = 10^8$.